JayceHoughton/JavaScriptP1/README.md

 5. You should now be connected to the server.
 A box with avaiable commands will be displayed.
 6. To send messages just type your message and press enter.

+## Modifying the style.json file

+To change different text colors you can modify the words and colors/styles of the style.json file.
+Please reference this link for avaiable styles: https://github.com/chalk/chalk

 ## Bot It